wso2/docs-is/en/docs/guides/login/saml-app-config-advanced.md

 digest_alg="digest algorithm"
 ```

-If it is not provided the default algorithm is `SHA 1`, at URI `http://www.w3.org/2000/09/xmldsig#sha1`.
+If it is not provided, the default algorithm is `SHA 1` at URI `http://www.w3.org/2000/09/xmldsig#sha1`.

 ----